hazelcast/hazelcast-spark/README.md

 Spark Connector for Hazelcast allows your Spark applications to connect to a Hazelcast cluster with the Spark RDD API.

+# Related Project - Hazelcast Jet
+Spark integration is one of several Hazelcast Big Data projects.
+We also offer a High Performance Stream Processing Engine, [Hazelcast Jet](https://github.com/hazelcast/hazelcast-jet).

 # Features

 - Read/Write support for Hazelcast Maps